msc-acse/acse-9-independent-research-project-OliverJBoom/Docs/intro.rst

 Ensure all requirements are installed.

 Example notebooks and datasets are contained within the source repo.
-This can be downloaded here:
+This can be using the following:
 ::
     git clone https://github.com/msc-acse/acse-9-independent-research-project-OliverJBoom.git